 Your Furnace Type

-The main reason as to why your furnace might be leaking can be determined by the type of furnace one owns.
-Essentially, the pool might be a result of a condensation leak on your system if you’re using a condensing furnace.
+The main reason your furnace might be leaking is through determining the type of furnace one owns.
+Essentially, the pool might result from a condensation leak on your system if you’re using a condensing furnace.

-You should be aware of the type of furnace you own by checking to see if it’s standard efficiency or high-efficiency furnace.
+You should know the type of furnace you own by checking if it’s standard efficiency or high-efficiency furnace.
 One can also inspect the exhaust pipes or vents.
 If your furnace’s exhaust pipe is plastic, then your furnace must be highly efficient.

 Secondly, if your furnace has a metallic exhaust, then it must be a standard efficiency one and thus shouldn’t experience condensation at any point.
 You can also use the Annual Fuel Utilization Efficiency of different furnaces to determine their model types.